Welcome!

 Lingjun Mao, Zineng Tang, Alane Suhr

-Project | Submitted to CVPR 2025
+Project | CVPR 2025

-• We propose an automated framework for generating realistic illusion images and creat a large, realistic dataset of color illusion images.
+• We propose an automated framework for generating realistic illusion images and creat a large, realistic dataset (RCID) of color illusion images.

 • We investigate the underlying mechanisms of color illusions.